2nd Hong Kong Music Festival 2021

 The film allows us to watch piano restorer Olivier Fadini tuning the Pleyel piano in the George Sand’s House at Nohant, where the brilliant writer and her beloved Chopin once lived.
 The film also takes us to M. Fadini’s studio in Paris, to see how an antique piano is lovingly restored.

-The Sound of Chopin will be premiere online on Concerto da Camera’s YouTube Channel in November.
+The Sound of Chopin is premiered online on Concerto da Camera’s YouTube Channel.
 Don’t miss it!